Healthy Pasta Fagioli Recipe (Italian Pasta and Beans)

 A healthy pasta fagioli recipe that’s been passed down for generations.
 My family’s simple recipe for white beans & ditalini pasta in red sauce, the ultimate comfort food!

-It’s pasta and beans after all, two staples in my diet, and the foods I reach for night after night when I’m looking for something quick and satisfying.
+It’s pasta and beans, after all, two staples in my diet, and the foods I reach for night after night when I’m looking for something quick and satisfying.

-This is the recipe that my grandmother taught to my mother and the one that she in turn taught to me.
 Pasta e Fagioli reminds me of home, of boisterous family dinners and my momma.

 Here’s how to make it.